-The County also works with local housing providers, such as the St. Johns Housing Partnership, Catholic Charities, Alpha Omega Miracle Home, West Augustine Historical Community Development Corporation, and Ability Housing, among others, to refer individuals who need affordable housing and may be close to homelessness.
+The County also works with local housing providers, such as the St. Johns Housing Partnership, Alpha Omega Miracle Home, West Augustine Historical Community Development Corporation, and Ability Housing, among others, to refer individuals who need affordable housing and may be close to homelessness.
 The County also refers individuals to local housing authorities, Jacksonville Housing Authority to the north and the Housing Authority of Flagler County to the south, in an effort to help individuals receive and utilize housing vouchers.
-St. Johns County typically refers 25 or more households every week.
+St. Johns County typically refers20 or more households every week.
+The numbers has decreased due to most of the information has been posted in our new County's website facilitating contact information to the community.

-The focus has been refined from transitional housing into transition-to-permanent supportive housing within our community.
+The focus has been refined from transitional housing into transition-to-permanent housing within our community.
 SJC continues to support programs that assist in emergency to permanent housing for victims of domestic violence, veterans, elderly, youth, and families with children.
-During the 2023 year, the CoC reported 466 individuals within their Point in Time Count.
-Through partnerships and support in the creation of additional housing units, collectively SJC is working to accommodate the over 283 unsheltered individuals living within the County.
+During the 2023 year, the CoC reported 442 individuals within their Point in Time Count.
+Through partnerships and support in the creation of additional housing units, collectively SJC is working to accommodate the over 2267 unsheltered individuals living within the County.

 Rapid Rehousing and prevention services through the CoC are provided via ESG funding, the Department of Children and Families (DCF) Challenge Grant and the Temporary Assistance for Needy Families (TANF) Prevention Grant.
-Additionally, still within the grips of the national pandemic, the CoC and partner agencies have utilized the ESG-CV as part of the mechanism to support individuals and/or families with remaining housed or in securing permanent housing.

-The County is collaborating with the CoC, the Affordable Housing Advisory Committee (AHAC), and other community stakeholders to develop strategies to not only increase our affordable and permanent supportive housing stock but also to explore possible funding streams to develop and implement a Tenant Based Rental Assistance Program.
+The County is collaborating with the CoC, the Affordable Housing Advisory Committee (AHAC), and other community stakeholders to develop strategies to not only increase our affordable and permanent housing stock but also to explore possible funding streams to develop and implement a Tenant Based Rental Assistance Program.
 Other options include a Housing Reentry Assistance Program and other strategies to increase our resources for permanent supportive housing.

 The Affordable Housing Advisory Committee continues to meet and explore affordable housing issues in St. Johns County and how they affect not only those individuals who are seeking housing, but also individuals who are presently homeless.
 Social Services will continue to provide financial assistance in the form of emergency rent and utility payments to those households at risk of becoming homeless.
 These prevention funds target those who would become homeless without assistance.
-The County is also supporting new projects that will increase the number of permanent supportive housing units utilizing its Affordable Housing Grant and CDBG-DR funds.